-Renee loves the classic look of the Original™ Warehouse Gooseneck Light that she chose for the exterior of the barn.
+Renee loves the classic look of The Original™ Warehouse Gooseneck Light that she chose for the exterior of the barn.
 She wanted similar barn lights for the interior but needed uplighting to highlight the gorgeous tongue-and-groove ceiling.
-Renee chose the Brisbane Industrial Stem Mount Pendant to combine the best of both down and uplighting in one fixture.
+Renee chose the Brisbane Stem Mount Pendant to combine the best of both down and uplighting in one fixture.

 Featuring a warehouse shade affixed to a cast guard-and-glass fixture, the Brisbane spreads light throughout the space while still focusing it downward.
 Renee customized these American-made barn lights with 16″ shades, a Galvanized finish, a Barn Red cast guard, and clear glass.